In this post, You’ll learn some facts about Auguste Rodin, one of the most famous sculptors that ever lived.

 The second woman in his life was Camille Claudet, with whom he fell in love during a sculpture class as she was one of his students.

-She was also the inspiration of one of his other famous works, “The Kiss” which was created in the 1880’s.
+She was also the inspiration for one of his other famous works, “The Kiss” which was created in the 1880s.

 6. His muse was a great artist as well

-His student with whom he fell in love with, Camille Claudel, was a great artist as well.
-She failed, however, to gain any recognition during her lifetime, because of the fact that women artists weren’t taken seriously during that time.
+His student with whom he fell in love, Camille Claudel, was a great artist as well.
+She failed, however, to gain any recognition during her lifetime, because women artists weren’t taken seriously during that time.